Installation¶

 Runtime¶

-- Java 21 or later (required for JVM CLI distribution and Gradle plugin)
+- Java 21 or later for the JVM CLI distribution and the Gradle plugin

 Supported specifications¶